-- Waynesburg University strongly recommends all incoming students purchase a PC or Mac using the guidelines in the table on the following page. - The estimated price range for a computer is between \$1500 \$2000. - The choice between PC and Mac is a personal preference.
+- Waynesburg University strongly recommends all incoming students purchase a PC or Mac using the guidelines in the table on the following page. - The estimated price range for a computer at or above the minimum specs is between \$800 \$1500. - The choice between PC and Mac is a personal preference.
 In most cases either platform will work well for students. - Some departments or degree programs may have specific computer/software requirements.
 Students may contact their departments or program(s) for more information.